-- Product Database (eCommerce only) – If you’re developing an eCommerce website be sure you have a database of your products with all data that is needed.
-If not, either you or your web design company will be responsible for entering your product information in by hand.
-Be sure to determine who will be completing this task.
-Remember, ALL eCommerce websites should have an administration that allows the client to easily enter products without knowing HTML or having a knowledge of developing websites.
+- Product Database – If you’re developing an eCommerce website, you’ll need to have a product database with all the needed product data.
+If not, either you or your web design company will be responsible for entering your product information by hand, so be sure to decide who will be responsible.
+Your developer should create an administration tool so you can easily enter products without having any web design knowledge.

 - Account Credentials – You’ll be asked to provide login for your DNS, hosting account, payment gateway provider and more, so be sure to consider where these logins may be.
 If you’re planning to launch the website and cannot find this information, your project will get delayed.